Mathare look to end poor record against Bidco United

 Mathare United will welcome Bidco United on Saturday for a crucial Premier League tie that holds significant bearing in the race for survival.

-John Kamau’s men, who are in 12th place heading into the final seven games of the season, sit six points above the drop zone, which is a position that the Oilers currently sit in as they are in 17th place and nine points behind.
+John Kamau’s men, who are in 12th place heading into the final seven games of the season, sit six points above the drop zone with 31 points.
+On the other hand, the Oilers are ranked 17th with 22 points.

 A win for either team will be a huge boost in the quest to remain in the topflight.

-Mathare found itself in a similar situation that Bidco are in three years ago.
-Then under Charles Omondi, the Slumboys played Bidco on matchday 28, but could not master a win and lost 3-0 with that loss part of a 12 match winless run that would ultimately lead to the heartache of relegation at the end of the 22/23 season.
+Mathare found itself in a similar situation as Bidco three years ago.
+Then under Charles Omondi, the Slumboys played Bidco on matchday 28, but could not master a win and lost 3-0 with that loss part of a 12-match winless run that would ultimately lead to the heartache of relegation at the end of the 2022/2023 season.

 Steve Kimari, one of the two players remaining in the team from that season remembers this vividly.

-“Battling relegation is difficult, and I know how hard Saturday’s game will be.
-We need to win, and so too does Bidco.
+“Battling relegation is difficult, and I know how tough Saturday’s game will be.
+We need to win, and so does Bidco.
 There are a lot of dynamics at play, but it will all boil down to which team wants it the most,” he said.

 Mathare and Bidco first played each other in the topflight in 2021.
 A total of nine matches have been contested between the two with the Oilers having the upper hand as they have won six times.